pgeeh/first-to-react/src/pages/GettingStartedSuggestions/GettingStartedSuggestions.md

 # Getting Started Suggestions

-In addition to the Concept Overviews and Examples later in this overview, there are many free and available tutorials for React, including the [official React Tutorial](https://reactjs.org/tutorial/tutorial.html) or [the React Docs](https://reactjs.org/docs/getting-started.html).
+To learn more, there are many free and available tutorials for React, including the [official React Tutorial](https://reactjs.org/tutorial/tutorial.html) or [the React Docs](https://reactjs.org/docs/getting-started.html).

 Ready to get started with a new React project?
 Some suggestions: